bertofurth/Seagate-Central-Toolchain/README.md

 https://gcc.gnu.org/bugzilla/show_bug.cgi?id=100379

-A workaround is to replace V5.14 in the Linux download step with version 5.12.x .
+One workaround is to replace V5.14 in the Linux download step with version 5.12.x which should suffice in most cases.
 For example

     rm -rf linux-5.14      # Remove this version of linux wget https://cdn.kernel.org/pub/linux/kernel/v5.x/linux-5.12.19.tar.xz